 Prolonged use from a full and active life can cause cartilage surfaces in joints to thin, and the cartilage cells to die.
 The loss of cartilage in joints reduces, and in some cases eliminates the cushion between the bones at the joint, causing them to rub on one another and create pain.
-But you can support your dog’s joint health and prevent arthritis by supplementing his diet with glucosamine, chondroitin, omega-3 fatty acids (like those found in green-lipped mussel) and natural cannabinoids.
+But you can support your dog’s joint health and prevent arthritis by supplementing his diet with glucosamine, chondroitin, omega-3 fatty acids (like those found in green-lipped mussel) and natural hemp oil.

 It’s also critical to keep your senior dog’s weight in check, to avoid further damage to arthritic joints and undue stress on bodily systems.
 Feed your older dog a high-quality diet, with more natural ingredients that are easier for their aging systems to digest and make use of.
 Learn to read the dog food label and choose a diet that is appropriate for your dog’s age and lifestyle.
 Your veterinarian can also help you choose an appropriate diet for your dog, especially since overweight dogs must be fed carefully to ensure that all nutritional needs are met while still allowing for weight loss.

-You can also support your senior dog’s weight with exercise – which has the added benefit of supporting arthritic joint health.
+You can also support your senior dog’s weight with exercise – which has the added benefit of supporting joint health.
 However, tailor your dog’s exercise needs to his individual requirements and pain tolerances.
 For a large breed dog, walking around the block is probably just getting started but for a toy breed, a brisk walk around the block may be too strenuous.
 If your senior is not used to exercise, start slow and gradually increase the intensity — and only after you’ve consulted a veterinarian.